 Today I head up the Pastoral Care Team at church, lead services, preach, pray with and for people, conduct funerals and take Home Communion to those who are unable to come to Church services.
 We run Alpha courses once a year in the Autumn and I enjoy assisting our Vicar Wendy over the 10 weeks.
 Following Alpha we are setting up a Home Group so that we can continue to learn more of the Bible and what part we can play in the Church of God.

 It is an honour to serve with Wendy and Elaine, our Churchwardens and PCC to introduce Christ to the Community of Wycombe Marsh and Micklefield.

 Before following the call to train for ministry Natalie worked within IT departments of large retail companies helping run projects and select department priorities.
-Following this a short stint as an Estate Agent gave her space and time to follow the churches discernment process and was a great training in pastoral care, if you are intrigued by how that could look do ask her about it.
+Following this a short stint as an Estate Agent gave her space and time to follow the churches discernment process and it was great training in pastoral care.
+If you are intrigued by how that could look do ask her about it.

 During their time as a family in Chalfont both Natalie and Mike were keen supporters of local voluntary organisations such as Scouts and the local swimming club (where Tom is still a member).
 Mike is a keen runner and since moving her Natalie has joined a local gym.
 Natalie has also joined Wendy in using her bike as and when she can.

 Chris Turner, Leon Mendy

 Rev. Wendy Bull

 Helen Smith, Pat Buckland